Why is there a charges section in my statement?11 September 2019 Back to results

 Yes - we only show ongoing administration and fund related charges.

 We believe your pension plan is a long term solution to help towards your retirement.
 The following haven't been included:

-- Surrender charge – if you leave your pension before you retire, this would be reflected in your transfer value.
+- Surrender charge – if you leave your pension before you told us when you plan to retire, this would be reflected in your transfer value.

 - Adjustments – sometimes we need to make adjustments.
 You should receive a letter explaining if any adjustments have been applied to your plan.

 - Switch charge - there may be a limit on the number of switches you can carry out in a year.
 We would normally make the switch without applying any charge.
 You can find information in your policy conditions.

 I'm invested in with-profits, what about the cost of guarantees and estate distribution?(Expand content) (Minimise content)